seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Walter,

     Logistics providers specializing in CPG face unique pressures – demanding retailer compliance (OTIF), complex visibility needs, and constant pressure on margins.
-Off-the-shelf software often struggles to keep up with these specific demands.
+Your off-the-shelf software often struggles to keep up with these specific demands.

     I develop custom software and automation solutions designed to tackle these precise logistics bottlenecks.
 For instance, I helped Compliance Associates save 30+ hours weekly on manual documentation through tailored software, freeing up their team and improving accuracy.
 For Carport Central, modernizing their systems resulted in a 70% performance boost.

-    My focus is on delivering $50,000+ in tangible business value by streamlining critical workflows – perhaps enhancing compliance reporting, improving data visibility for your clients, or automating manual tasks that slow down your operations team.
+    My focus is on delivering $50,000+ in tangible business value now by streamlining your critical workflows – enhancing compliance reporting, improving data visibility for your clients, or automating manual tasks that slow down your operations team.

-    Could targeted automation or a custom tool provide a significant competitive edge for Zipline Logistics?
+    Get a significant competitive edge for Zipline Logistics through targeted automation and custom tools!

-    I'd welcome the chance to discuss potential high-impact areas in a brief strategy call.
+    Find out about high-impact solutions in a free, brief strategy call.
 Simply reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!